 We can think we are a smoker, dependent on cigarettes for our happiness.
 Or we can think we are a non-smoker.
 When the craving arises, it is just some habit we got into, and we are not a smoker, so it is natural to not seek the cigarette and just see that habit as a temporary cloud in the vast expanse of sky.
 One of my favorite Geshe Kelsang quotes is:

-We should not allow our habits to dominate our behavior or act as if we were sleepwalking. ~ Meaningful to Behold
+We should not let our habits dominate our behavior or act as if we were sleepwalking. ~ Meaningful to Behold, p.
+190

 When we are attached to someone, we can and often do make up this mental fiction: “I am dependent on them for my happiness.
 I need them.
 I am weak without them.
 If they seem uninterested, I behave like a bumbling idiot around them to get their attention.
 I am in a state of loss when they are not in my life or when they reject me.
 I miss them, they are missing.
 The future is empty without them.
 Only they understand me, really.
 To give them up will leave me in a state of lacking, it will leave me incomplete, needing something I no longer have.
 Even if I know I have to give them up, or they have died, it is unnatural, as it is going to cause me to be shadow of my former self, and the life they breathed into me will be gone.”
 Etc etc.